Huntkey Presents at the All-Digital CES 2021

-SHENZHEN, China, Jan.
-12, 2021 /PRNewswire/ -- Huntkey, a leading provider of power solutions, announces that today it presents at the All-digital CES 2021, the most influential tech event in the world.
+SHENZHEN, CHINA - Media OutReach - 14 January 2021 - Huntkey, a leading provider of power solutions, announces that today it presents at the All-digital CES 2021, the most influential tech event in the world.

 Huntkey is a frequenter of CES.
 To take this once-a-year opportunity, Huntkey will introduce its PD Chargers, Surge Protectors, Power Strips, LED Desk Lamps as well as other product categories to the attendees.